 3. The probation period set out in the job offer letter is not proportional to the employment term.
 Getting this proportionality right is not that difficult, but getting it wrong can lead to all sorts of problems.
 What happens when you seek to terminate the “probationary” employee for failing to satisfy your conditions of employment?
 Suppose the probation period you set out in your job offer letter is longer than what is legally permitted and your termination occurs after the statutory probation period has passed.
 Your termination decision will almost certainly be deemed to have been unlawful because it came too late.
 Your employee will sue and you will lose.

-Just as a quick aside because at least 90 percent of our clients justifiably are surprised by this, but even your China employees working for you during their probation period cannot be terminated at will.
-Foreign companies seldom realize this and so they set their employee probation periods for as long as legally possible (actually, many set them for even longer than legally possible) and they do this believing that the longer it is the better, but that is definitely not always true.
+Just as a quick aside, even your China employees working for you during their probation period cannot be terminated at will.
+Foreign companies seldom realize this and so they set their employee probation periods for as long as legally possible (actually, many set them for even longer than legally possible), believing that the longer it is the better, but that is definitely not always true.

-Bottom Line: Like pretty much everything China employment law related, your job offer letters need to be done right and, at minimum, that means they should comply with China’s national and local employment laws.
-Our China employment lawyers regularly conduct China employer audits and oftentimes these audits reveal that even our own clients have sent out job offer letters (without sending them to us first for our review) that failed to comply with Chinese law and put them at risk.
+Bottom Line: Like pretty much everything China employment law related, your job offer letters need to be done right and, at minimum, they should comply with China’s national and local employment laws.
+Our China employment lawyers regularly conduct China employer audits and oftentimes these audits reveal that even our own clients have sent out job offer letters (without sending them to us for a review) that put them at risk for failing to comply with Chinese law.